-- Our team will visit and carry out the repair.
+Our team will visit and carry out the repair.

 Condensation is produced when warm air containing water vapour touches a cold surface.
-It usually happens during normal activities such as having a shower, washing and drying clothes or boiling a kettle.
+It can be caused by normal activities such as having a shower, washing and drying clothes or boiling a kettle.

-If condensation forms where there is little or no ventilation, it can form a black mouldy-looking growth.
-Don’t worry if this happens, just follow these simple steps to prevent and treat:
+If condensation forms where there is little or no ventilation, it can cause a black mouldy-looking growth to form.
+Don’t worry if this happens, just follow these simple steps to prevent and treat it:

 Produce less moisture by: